angwonson/basic-crud-pattern-perl/NOTES.md

 # BUGNILLA_DSN isn't required either but it allows us to run unit tests on a copy of the database, JIC
 # you need to copy bugnilla.db to bugnillaTEST.db if there have been schema changes
 $ cp bugnilla.db bugnillaTEST.db

+# Perl doesn't allow dash in subroutine names.
+So for example /about-us woul dneed to have :Path('/about-us') while the sub is called aboutus()

+# using https://purecss.io since I can't use Material or anything else that requires Javascript.
+# techically the Pure examples use some JS, but it seems to be ok so far without it